It is essential that ALL SHU students experience a fair and inclusive assessment process.

 Support for international students

-The International Team works closely with Hallam Union and other groups to provide activities and social events throughout the year.
+- Close links with Hallam Union and other groups to provide activities and social events throughout the yearTake a look at the Frequently Asked Questions page for international students

 Support for disabled students